cloudy sky, with a slightly rolling landscape and trees in the distance.

 Cool SeasonLegumesCrimson Clover, Hairy Vetch, and Peas

-*Warm season annual forages are well-adapted to high temperatures and can withstand drought, maintaining soil moisture throughout the summer months.
+2Warm-season annual forages are well-adapted to high temperatures and can withstand drought, maintaining soil moisture throughout the summer months.

-So, before you dismiss this idea, remember the phrase that keeps many in a rut, “this is the way we have always done it.”
+Before you dismiss this idea, remember the phrase that keeps many in a rut, “this is the way we have always done it.”
 Rethink your options.
-Who knows, you might open future opportunities by simply shifting your paradigm.
+Who knows you might open up future opportunities by simply shifting your paradigm.
+As always, for specific recommendations for your area, contact your local extension agent.

 Resources: